-Multi-factor authentication (MFA) in Veeam Backup for Microsoft Azure is based on the Time-based One-Time Password (TOTP) method that requires the user to verify the user identity by providing a temporary six-digit code generated by an authentication application running on a trusted device.
+Multi-factor authentication (MFA) in Veeam Backup for Microsoft Azure is based on the Time-based One-Time Password (TOTP) method that requires the user to verify their identity by providing a temporary six-digit code generated by an authentication application running on a trusted device.

-You cannot enable MFA for a user account which user identity was obtained from an identity provider.
+You cannot enable MFA for a user account whose user identity was obtained from an identity provider.

-To enable MFA for a user accessing Veeam Backup for Microsoft Azure as a Backup Administrator, do the following:
+To enable MFA for a user account, do the following: